 When sorting through qualified leads, the more questions you ask, the better

 One of the things sales teams often try to do is tell a prospect why they should be choosing them instead of helping the prospect come to the conclusion on their own.
 By asking the right sales-qualification questions, you’re leading your prospects to that conclusion without having to do a lot of heavy lifting or persuading, which can come off as “salesy” and inauthentic.
+It also helps you know what sales enablement materials to send to people.

 Also, aim to ask as many questions in advance of the meeting as you can.
 While you might not be able to ask a lot of questions upfront, work them into your emails and pre-meeting correspondence.